What is the DEN Foundation?

 maintains a knowledge base on digital heritage to promote relevant ICT standards and share information on basic and best practices?

-monitors the achievements of the Dutch heritage institutions and encourages them to participate in innovative projects?
+monitors the achievements of the Dutch heritage institutions and encourages them to participate in the Digital Heritage Network?

 organises expert meetings, workshops and conferences to support cross-sectoral co-operation?

 is an active partner in national and international heritage and research communities?